-They were bright, beloved and hopeful, with lives filled with promise — lives that were cut short when the plane they were on was suddenly shot out of the sky, leaving a whole in the hearts of their loved ones and communities.
+They were bright, beloved and hopeful, with lives filled with promise — lives cut short when a Ukrainian airliner was suddenly shot out of the sky one year ago, leaving a hole in the hearts of their families and loved ones.

 Mojtaba Abbasnezhad, a first-year international PhD student at U of T, was among those killed.